publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch51/m__us_usc_t7_s2012.md

          an establishment or house-to-house trade route that sells food for home preparation and consumption and—

-            (A) offers for sale, on a continuous basis, a variety of foods in each of the 4 categories of staple foods specified in subsection (r)(1) of this section, including perishable foods in at least 2 of the categories; or
+            (A) offers for sale, on a continuous basis, a variety of at least 7 foods in each of the 4 categories of staple foods specified in subsection (r)(1) of this section, including perishable foods in at least 3 of the categories; or

             (B) has over 50 percent of the total sales of the establishment or route in staple foods,